lewishowles/components/src/components/content/accordion-group/accordion-group.md

 - type: `string`
 - default: `h2`

 The heading level to use for all panels.
+Choose it based on the heading levels already used around this component; the library can't detect this automatically.

 ## Styling hooks